 Oracle Database Vault can enforce separation of duties to ensure that account management, security administration, resource management, and other functions are granted only to those users authorized to have those privileges.

-Oracle Exadata Storage Server Software supports the access control modes of open security, Oracle ASM-scoped security, and database-scoped security.
+Oracle Exadata System Software supports the access control modes of open security, Oracle ASM-scoped security, and database-scoped security.

 Open security allows any database to access any of the grid disks.

 Oracle ASM-scoped security allows multiple databases assigned to one or more Oracle ASM clusters to share specific grid disks.

 In addition to its overall access control mode, Oracle ASM supports access controls at the disk group and file level to ensure that access to content stored on disk is only available to authorized users.

 /etc/oracle/cell/network-config/cellkey.ora file needs to be readable only by the software installation owner of Oracle Grid Infrastructure with its specific unique group, such as

 kfod utility in the Oracle Grid Infrastructure home to troubleshoot or verify which disks are accessible for your cluster.